A nonlinear quantum neural network framework for entanglement engineering: Introduction

 To demonstrate the edge offered by our novel application of nonlinear functions, we run a Monte Carlo sampling over circuit architectures to showcase it right off from the noiseless case.
 To enable scalable optimization for mixed states, we employ the Meyer–Wallach global entanglement as a computationally efficient surrogate cost function, and certify entanglement using bipartite negativity.
 Our results establish a principled and experimentally motivated framework for multipartite entanglement engineering on near-term quantum devices, highlighting nonlinearity as a key ingredient for noisy algorithms.

-We first demonstrate the edge offered by the presence of a nonlinear term, focusing mostly on simulations where the presence of noise is relevant.
-Our solution can be used in two ways: (i) use the training weights after the training, or (ii) directly realize it on photonic setups.
+We first demonstrate the edge offered by the non-linear activation function on a noiseless scenario, then moving to situations where the presence of noise is relevant.
+Our solution can be used in two ways: (i) use the training weights directly in a quantum computing scenario or (ii) further develop this framework and implement it in an experimental setting.

 The paper is organized as follows: in Section~\ref{sec:preliminaries}, we introduce the entanglement metrics, the nonlinear functions and their justification, and the gate decomposition for circuit situations.
-In Section~\ref{sec:methods} we define the model architecture, the training, and the metrics and training for the noisy scenario.
+In Section~\ref{sec:methods} we define the model architecture, the training, and the metrics for the noisy scenario.
 Lastly, the noise gate simulates a Noise-Intermediate-Scale-Quantum (NISQ) scenario.
 Section~\ref{sec:results} presents the numerical results.
-Firstly, we offer an analysis for a pure state that demonstrates the clear boost offered by nonlinear functions.
-Then, we focus solely on the noisy scenario.
-Lastly, in Section~\ref{sec:conclusion} summarizes the conclusions and outlook.
+Firstly analysing the case of pure states and then focusing on noisy settings.
+Lastly, Section~\ref{sec:conclusion} summarizes the conclusions and outlook.